aderaaij/totallystatical/readme.md

 #### watch

 Run `gulp watch` to start webserver, watch files and livereload with browsersync.
+Uses the `gulp-watch` plugin to correctly handle new files while watching.

 Runs the tasks:
 * `browsersync`